Hexheld/hexheld-docs/MD/Pilot16.md

 ### Extension Register

-The operand specifies a 16-bit extension of an 8-bit register.
+A subtype of Register Direct, where the operand specifies a 16-bit extension of an 8-bit register.
 Extension registers can be a source operand, but cannot be a read-modify-write or destination operand.

 The following extension registers are available: